taysta/TaystJK/cvars/hud.md

 - `cg_drawTeamOverlay 3` new style team overlay, set to 4 to ignore local client
 - `cg_scoreboardTime 1` Display the local time on the scoreboard
 - `cg_weaponCycleAmmo` Show ammo for weapons on the selection cycle
+- `cg_drawScores 3` new way to display team scores for tffa scores and duel scores for duel gametype

 ## Movement Keys